nomilous/notice/README.md

 ### possible features / general intensions

 * parallel mode - all middlewares are run in ""parallel""
-* batched parallel mode
+* batched parallelsets mode
+* rest api
 * persistability - capsule.save() and .refresh()
 * hub can uplink (as client) onto a parent hub [((trees...))](https://github.com/nomilous/nez/tree/master/.metadata/.metadata/.metadata)
-* each hub's middleware has access to all hubs (including uplink) for message swtching
+* each hub's middleware has access to all hubs (including uplink) for capsule swtching
 * msg.expectReply (resolves, callsback only after remote response, complexities in the case of broadcasts)
 * named middleware (can be removed from the pipeline)
 * flood protection